gifteconomist/gulp-boilerplate/README.md

 # gulpfile.js
-Gulpfile with tasks for building static sites or for prototyping in the browser.
+Tasks for building static sites or prototyping in the browser.
 ##Tasks
-*SCSS minification and source mapping
+* SCSS minification and source mapping
-*JS concatenation and minification
+* JS concatenation and minification
-*Live reload using BrowserSync
+* Live reload using BrowserSync
-*Image compression, optimization, caching
+* Image compression, optimization, caching
 ##Project structure
 ```
 ├── src/